 Finding the right ring for someone you want to spend the rest of your life with can be a daunting task and in more recent years, some couples are choosing to shop together for an engagement ring.

-So is it better to buy an engagement ring before or after the proposal?
+Is it better to buy an engagement ring before or after the proposal?

-This article will discuss the advantages and disadvantages of buying an engagement before or after the proposal and how you can propose without an engagement ring if you choose to buy it afterwards.
+This article will discuss the advantages and disadvantages of buying an engagement ring before or after the proposal and how you can propose without an engagement ring if you choose to buy it afterwards.

 Do you need help to plan your wedding in Melbourne?